-Robert Hand is a professor, publisher and editor, and entrepreneur based in Tyler, Texas.
-He teaches theology, ethics, and philosophy at LeTourneau University's School of Theology and Vocation in Longview, Texas, and is Theologian in Residence at Dayspring UMC in Tyler.
-He earned an M.A. in Theology with honors from Regent College in Vancouver, British Columbia, and is currently completing his Ph.D.
+Robert earned an M.A. in Theology with honors from Regent College in Vancouver, British Columbia, and is currently completing his Ph.D.
 (ABD) in philosophical theology at Calvin Theological Seminary in Grand Rapids, Michigan, where his dissertation focuses on Immanuel Kant’s (1724–1804) influence on modern theological method.
 He was recently awarded a teaching grant from the John Templeton Foundation to create and lead an original Honors College seminar on faith, science, and the work of Alvin Plantinga, and also selected to participate in the 2018 Karl Barth Colloquium at Princeton Theological Seminary.

 Robert has worked for more than fifteen years in both trade and academic publishing, and he completed editorial training through University of California, Berkeley.
 Publishing clients Robert has had the privilege of partnering with through his company, The Dunbar Group, include Abingdon Press, Baker Academic, Baker Books, Baylor University Press, Brazos Press, Fortress Press, HarperCollins, InterVarsity Press, Thomas Nelson, Wipf & Stock, Wm.
 B. Eerdmans, Zondervan Academic, and others, as well as Tim Keller’s Redeemer City to City and China Partnership.
-He serves as the managing editor of Regent College Publishing and in 2018 edited Southern Methodist University’s Southwest Review, one of the oldest literary quarterlies in the country.
-He also publishes original titles through Bowen Press, an independent imprint he founded in 2016.
+He has served as the managing editor of Regent College Publishing and in 2018 edited Southern Methodist University’s Southwest Review, one of the oldest literary quarterlies in the country.